Davide-Rossetti-PhD/Memristor-Model/README.md

 # Extended Memristor Modeling and Machine Learning-Based Parameter Optimization

 This repository provides a **Python–LTSpice framework** for the calibration of memristor models using experimental data.

+### 📑 Publication
+This work is published in **Wiley - Advanced Electronic Materials**.

 ## 🚀 Overview
 Accurate modeling of memristive devices is essential for capturing **asymmetric, nonlinear, and history-dependent behaviors** observed in real devices.